LujainKhalaf/Soengram/README.md

 Soengram is an educational non-profitable project based on the social networking service [Instagram](https://instagram.com).
 The design and functionalities are adapted from Instagram to meet project requirements.
 This web application is not hosted for commercial use, but rather for academic purposes.

-Copyright © 2021 Soengram Site Adapted from Instagram Customized by Soengram Team
+Copyright © 2021 Soengram adapted from Instagram and customized by Soengram team

 ## Team